Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Introduction

 \section{Introduction}

 Many cardiac diseases are associated with structural remodeling of the myocardium.
-In both ischemic and non-ischemic cardiomyopathies, the proliferation of myocardial fibrosis (scarring) has been found to significantly elevate the risk for lethal heart rhythm disorders and sudden cardiac death (SCD)~\cite{Klem2012, Scott2011, Zipes1998, Roes2009,Kwon2009}.
-Identifying and characterizing fibrotic remodeling in the heart is of great clinical decision-making value, as it allows to assess arrhythmia propensity and stratify patients for SCD risk~\cite{Scott2011,Klem2012,Burg2003}.
+In both ischemic and non-ischemic cardiomyopathies, the presence and extent of myocardial fibrosis and scar significantly elevate the risk for lethal heart rhythm disorders and sudden cardiac death (SCD)~\cite{Scott2011, Zipes1998, Roes2009,Kwon2009,Kuruvilla2014_Wu,DiMarco2017_Wu}.
+Identifying and quantifying the extent of myocardial scar and fibrosis are clinically valuable in assessing arrhythmia propensity in the heart and stratifying patients for SCD risk~\cite{Scott2011,Burg2003,Aljaroudi2013_Wu,Wu2017}.

-Cardiac magnetic resonance (CMR) imaging with contrast enhancement, such as late gadolinium enhancement (LGE), has unparalleled capability to visualize fibrotic tissue remodeling~\cite{Kim1999}, allowing for direct characterization of the pathophysiological abnormalities leading to arrhythmias and SCD.
-A large body of research~\cite{Roes2009,disertori2016myocardial,mordi2014lge,cain2014cardiac,marra2014impact} has demonstrated the utility of fibrosis characterization via LGE--CMR in advancing our understanding of the mechanisms underlying arrhythmogenesis, and in the diagnosis and treatment of cardiac arrhythmias.
+Cardiac magnetic resonance (CMR) imaging with late gadolinium enhancement (LGE) has unparalleled capability to visualize myocardial scar and fibrosis~\cite{Kim1999}, allowing for direct characterization of the pathophysiological substrate underlying the propensity for arrhythmias and SCD.
+A large body of research~\cite{Roes2009,disertori2016myocardial,mordi2014lge,cain2014cardiac,marra2014impact,DiMarco2017_Wu,Kuruvilla2014_Wu,Aljaroudi2013_Wu} has demonstrated the utility of scar/fibrosis (\ie, image enhancement) characterization via LGE-CMR to advance our understanding of the mechanisms underlying arrhythmogenesis and in the diagnosis and treatment of ventricular tachyarrhythmias.